behrica/clj-py-R-template/README.md

 (apl/+ [1 2 3] [4 5 6])
  ```

-### Customizing the Docker image (typicall to add some libraries)
+### Customizing the Docker image (typically to add some libraries)

-As in the Docker image one single R version and one single python version is installed,
+As in the Docker image one single R version and one single python
+version is installed,
 libraries can be simply added by adding a few lines to the Dockerfile.

 In case native dependencies are required, they can be added via "apt-get install"